VT-Collab/Opaque-optimal-example/README.md

  - *--example rationally* | the human's final belief should be 0.0 for capable and confused robots if the human is rational.
 When the human is *irrational*, the final belief for confused is 0.0 and the final belief for capable is 0.4.
 By perturbing the system the irrational human uncovers information about the robot's type.

 ## Online Study Scenes
+The following gifs correspond to the three tasks in our online user study: Passing, Parking, and Turning.
+The gifs include two example behaviors observed during the experiment.
 <div style="display: flex; justify-content: center; align-items: center;">
   <img src="https://github.com/user-attachments/assets/9d7e976e-4b9d-44a9-a691-dbfff49aa457" style="width: 200px; height: auto; margin: 0 10px;">
   <img src="https://github.com/user-attachments/assets/fbf0027b-abfc-4b1b-97b8-d01ce8642942" style="width: 200px; height: auto; margin: 0 10px;">